vedph/cadmus-doc/migration/graph/mappings.md

 Thus, here we call EIDs the identifiers provided by users for entries in a Cadmus collection-part.
 When present, such EIDs are used to build node identifiers URIs (UIDs).

 >This is not the unique purpose of EIDs.
 In general, this convention provides a mechanism to set a human-friendly identifier for some entity contained in a data model.
-For instance, should the decorations of a manuscript include images, we could use their EIDs to name each image after them.
+Often these can also be used to deep-link some data in a model to another one.

 ### Entity ID (UID)

 The entity ID is a _shortened URI_ where (like in Turtle) a conventional prefix replaces the namespace, calculated as defined by the entity mapping.

-To get relatively human-friendly UIDs, the UID is essentially derived from a _template_ defined in the mapping rule generating a node.
+To get relatively human-friendly UIDs, the UID is derived from a _template_ defined in the mapping rule generating a node.

 Yet, as we have to ensure that each UID is unique, whenever the template provides a result which happens to be already present and the mapping explicitly requests a unique UID, the UID gets a numeric suffix preceded by `#`.
 This suffix is granted to be unique in the context of our data.

->💡 By convention, any UID built by mapping must end with `##` to indicate that a unique UID is required.
+>💡 By convention, any UID built by mapping and potentially requiring this suffix must end with `##`, to indicate that a unique UID via an optional numeric suffix is required.
 For instance, `itn:timespans/ts##` means that the first time such a UID is generated it will be stored as `itn:timespans/ts`; the next time, it will rather be suffixed with a number, e.g. `itn:timespans/ts#3`.

 So, this mechanism ensures that the UID is unique, even though it is specified by users as a human-friendly identifier.